Dynamics of ballistic photocurrents driven by Coulomb scattering

-for instantaneous (\(\psi^{(1)}\)) orbitals and ground state (\(\psi^{(0)}\)) Kohn-Sham orbitals respectively, where \(\vec{A}(t)\) is the uniform vector potential and \(V_\text{NL}\) is the nonlocal part of the Hamiltonian introduced by the pseudopotentials.
+for instantaneous (\(\psi\)) orbitals , where \(\vec{A}(t)\) is the uniform vector potential and \(V_\text{NL}\) is the nonlocal part of the Hamiltonian introduced by the pseudopotentials.
+We take \(\psi^0\) to represent the ground state Kohn-Sham orbitals.
 The total current of an \(N\)-electron system is then given by